Description

 Something borrowed: Despite its title, Lickety-Split comes across as a rather relaxed and, above all, very human, humorous piece.
 Set to the hypnotic music of Californian indie songwriter Devendra Banhart, Alejandro Cerrudo, then the resident choreographer of Hubbard Street Dance Company Chicago, acts out the encounter of three couples – very sensual, very sophisticated and with a slightly eccentric touch.
 In one of its first seasons, Gauthier Dance included the piece in its programme as part of the bill Lucky Seven from 2011.
 Now it's time to pass this choreographic pearl on to the next young dance company of Theaterhaus Stuttgart ...

-Something blue: The Blue Bride is a tongue-in-cheek cautionary tale about doomed love and the dangers of naivety, blind obedience and jealousy.
+Something blue: The Blue Brides is a tongue-in-cheek cautionary tale about doomed love and the dangers of naivety, blind obedience and jealousy.
 In the style of a morality play, it begins with the bride at the altar, waiting in vain for her groom, and ends with a gruesomely comical wedding massacre.
 The colour blue in the title alludes to the psychological instability of the abused bride, who eventually becomes an avenger and murderer.
-Sarcastic, funny and accompanied by love songs from all over the world, The Blue Bride promises to be an extremely entertaining, fast-paced tragicomedy.
+Sarcastic, funny and accompanied by love songs from all over the world, The Blue Brides promises to be an extremely entertaining, fast-paced tragicomedy.

 In addition to the four good luck choreographies, Eric Gauthier will be exploring what breathes life into the „Dream Team“ claim with a very special new format.
 As the host of a podcast, he will talk about the topic of artistic collaboration in two episodes – just like in a radio show.
 In Podcast Vol. 1, he interviews the choreographers involved: How does the artistic approach differ in a group piece compared to solos or pas de deux?
 Podcast Vol. 2 features conversations with the performers – the JUNIORS.
 How does dance collaboration work best?
 And when and how does the „dream team spirit“ materialise?